What to Bring:

 - A favourite lamp if you plan to write into the wee hours of the night

 - Snacks (We’ll provide food and water/tea/coffee at regular intervals.
 You won’t starve.
 But bring your own snacks if you want to.
 And bring extras to share with your new-found friends.
 You’ll have lots of them, especially if you bring chocolate chip cookies.)
-[Oh, and we try to provide a vegetarian option at every meal, but because we rely on the generosity of sponsors this may not always be possible.
-If you have strict dietary constraints, you might need to bring food in a cooler… there is fridge space for writers, but only a limited amount.]
+We try to provide a vegetarian option at every meal, but because we rely on the generosity of sponsors this may not always be possible.
+If you have strict dietary constraints, you might need to bring food in a cooler… there is fridge space for writers.

-- A sleeping pad, cot, sleeping bag, blanket or lawn chair, unless you’re a die-hard writer, who wants to stay up all night.
+- If you are sleeping at the venue, a sleeping pad, cot, sleeping bag, blanket or lawn chair, unless you’re a die-hard writer, who wants to stay up all night.
 We’re serious.
 Some people do.

 - Superhero cape, wizard cap, flying monkey… (yes, these have all made an appearance in the past)